 `TOFU_Conversion_CBO_LowestCost_US-East`

-This makes it easy to compare performance across different regions and allocate budget accordingly. - Seasonal Campaigns
+This makes it easy to compare performance across different regions and allocate budget accordingly.

 For seasonal promotions, include the specific event or season in your campaign or ad names: